benp3837/Master_Demos/HTML_CSS_JS/JavaScript.md

 - In JS, you **access the DOM with the “document” object.**
   - **DOM Selection** is **accessing the elements** of the HTML through the DOM object.
-    - document.getElementById(“idName”) will return a single element
+    - `document.getElementById(“idName”)` will return a single element
-    - document.getElementsByClassName(“className”) returns an Array of elements
+    - `document.getElementsByClassName(“className”)` returns an Array of elements
     - And more!!!!!!
   - **DOM Manipulation** is JS **actually changing** the elements of the DOM during run time.
-    - .setAttribute will actually change a DOM element’s attribute directly
+    - .setAttribute will actually change the attributes of a DOM element directly
-    - .appendChild creates a new element as the direct of another
+    - .appendChild creates a new element as the direct child of another element

 \*Start HelloDOM\*